inno-devops-labs/F23-core-course-labs/app_python/CI.md

 4. Install dependencies: The workflow installs the Python dependencies using ```pip```.
 It first upgrades pip and then installs the requirements specified in the requirements.txt file.

-5. Cache Snyk CLI: The workflow caches the Snyk CLI tool using the ```actions/cache``` action.

-6. Install Snyk CLI: If the Snyk CLI tool is not already cached, the workflow installs it using ```npm```.
+5. Install Snyk CLI: If the Snyk CLI tool is not already cached, the workflow installs it using ```npm```.
 This ensures that the CLI tool is available for vulnerability scanning.

-7. Run Snyk: The workflow runs Snyk to test for vulnerabilities in all projects.
+6. Run Snyk: The workflow runs Snyk to test for vulnerabilities in all projects.
 The snyk test command is used with the ```--all-projects``` flag to scan all projects in the repository.
 A severity threshold of ```high``` is set to fail the workflow if high severity vulnerabilities are found.

-8. Linter: The workflow installs and runs Flake8, a linter for Python code.
+7. Linter: The workflow installs and runs Flake8, a linter for Python code.

-9. Tests: The workflow runs unit tests using the unittest module.
+8. Tests: The workflow runs unit tests using the unittest module.

-10. Fix Snyk vulnerabilities: If there are any Snyk vulnerabilities found, the workflow runs the Snyk wizard to fix them.
+9. Fix Snyk vulnerabilities: If there are any Snyk vulnerabilities found, the workflow runs the Snyk wizard to fix them.

-11. Login using secrets: The Docker username and password and Snyk token are stored as secrets in the repository.
+10. Login using secrets: The Docker username and password and Snyk token are stored as secrets in the repository.